 Candidates may review transliteration of their names.
 Requests for changes must be submitted to the county elections official no later than the last day of the review period.
 Timeframe: E-62 through E-60 (subject to change).
-To schedule a review of your transliterated name, you may call (562) 462-2730 or (562) 462-2832.
+To schedule a review of your transliterated name, you may call (562) 462-2730.